realdanielbyrne/BeersCaseStudy/README.md

 ## Description

-The Beers dataset contains a list of 2410 US craft beers and Breweries dataset contains 558 US breweries.
+The Beers dataset contains a list of 2410 US craft beers.
+The Breweries dataset contains 558 US breweries.

 The datasets descriptions are as follows.

 **Beers.csv**